School of Graduate Arts and Sciences

 Christopher M. Cullen, S.J.

-The course will begin by discussing Augustine’s life, from his tumultuous and lurid youth in the streets of Carthage to his deathbed where he lay dying while the barbarians were literally at the gates.
+The course will begin by examining the philosophical currents that shaped Augustine, above all, Neo-platonism and Plotinus.
+We will then examine certain early works of Augustine, before entering into the details of his life, from his tumultuous and lurid youth in the streets of Carthage to his deathbed where he lay dying while the barbarians were literally at the gates.
 The course will discuss his intellectual struggle with Gnostic Manicheanism and skepticism.
-Attention will be given to the philosophical currents that shaped Augustine, especially Neo-platonism.
-The course will follow Augustine on his inner journey into the depths of the human soul.
+The course will follow Augustine on his inner journey into the depths of the human soul, especially in the Confessions.
 In addition to his teachings on being and truth, the course will examine his philosophy of education and his history-making intervention in the centuries-long battle between Socrates and the Sophists.

 The last section of the course will focus on Augustine’s ethical and political ideas.
-Particular attention will be given to those seminal doctrines that have had a pervasive influence, such as his teachings on society, the political order, war, and his philosophy of history.
+Particular attention will be given to those seminal doctrines that have had a pervasive influence, such as his teachings on society, the political order, war, and history.

 Primary (* books to be purchased)